Do you want to make professional music at home? In this article, you learn how to set up a small home studio, even with a low budget.

 Harder better faster stronger

 For all hardware, faster and more is always better.
 Make sure that your computer does not make too much noise.
-This way you have as little background noise as possible when recording vocals and acoustic instruments.
+This way you have the least background noise when recording vocals and acoustic instruments.

 The most popular DAW software for EDM producers